rhyslbw/swagger-to-graphql/README.md

 Constructor (graphQLSchema) arguments:
 * `pathToSwaggerSchema` (string) is a path to your local swagger schema file. *required*
 * `proxyUrl` (string) base URL which will be used to hit your HTTP API.
 Can be taken either from Swagger schema `baseUrl` configuration or from this parameter.
+* `options` (object)
-* `customHeaders` (object) key value object of custom headers, which should be included to the HTTP request.
+  - `customHeaders` (object) key value object of custom headers, which should be included to the HTTP request.
 Can be used for example for authorization (look at the example above)
+  - `agentOptions` (object) Currently limited to support client certificate authentication.

 ## CLI usage